Bollegala/bollegala.github.io/pages/publications.md

 </pre></div></li>

 <li>Shan Luo, Jet-Tsyn Lee and Danushka Bollegala:
-  <strong>"Touching to See" and "Seeing to Feel": Robotic Cros-modal Sensory Data Generation for Visual-Tactile Perception</strong>
+  <strong>"Touching to See" and "Seeing to Feel": Robotic Cross-modal Sensory Data Generation for Visual-Tactile Perception</strong>
   Proc. of the IEEE International Conference on Robotics and Automation (ICRA), May, 2019.
   <a href="https://arxiv.org/abs/1902.06273"><img src="../images/PDF.png" alt="icra 2019" width="30" height ="10"></a>
    <a href = "javascript:unhide('icra-19');" class="bibtex"><img src="../images/bib.png" alt="icra 2019" width="30" height ="10"></a>